tobibaum/metrabs_trt/README.md

 ## Convert model
 the conversions happens in multiple steps inside and out of a docker container.

+the base models can be downloaded from the [metrabs-modelzoo](https://github.com/isarandi/metrabs/blob/master/docs/MODELS.md)

 ### 1. Split out backbone and metrab head
 run the notebook `convert_tensorrt.ipynb`. change the parameters in the first cell according to your setup and model you want to convert:
 ```